Zainal Haq

-Muhammad Zainal Haq (born 5 April 1992) is an Indonesian professional footballer who plays as a defender for Liga 2 club Putra Delta Sidoarjo.
+Muhammad Zainal Haq (born 5 April 1992) is an Indonesian professional footballer who plays as a defender for Liga 4 club Persida Sidoarjo.

 Club career

 Early career

 In January 2011, Zainal Haq joined Peñarol.
 Besides Zainal, the Uruguayan club signed two other Indonesian players, Manahati Lestusen and Abdul Lestaluhu.
 Demis Djamaoeddin (Deportivo Indonesia manager) said "They are already there and introduced to the public".

 C.S.
 Visé

 In April 2011, Zainal joined Belgian club C.S.
 Visé as part of the Bakrie Group project with Deportivo Indonesia.

 Persebaya Bhayangkara

 Zainal Haq joined Persebaya (Bhayangkara) and played at the 2014 Inter Island Cup.

 International career

 In 2007, Zainal represented the Indonesia U-16 team in the 2008 AFC U-16 Championship qualification phase.